DBK333/Omero-DataPortal/InstallationOmeroWithOIDC/README.md

 # Omero-DataPortal

-Omero-DataPortal is a data portal for managing and accessing OMERO images with OIDC authentication.
-This deployment assumes installation on a single instance.
+This deployment assumes installation on a single instance while deploying OMERO with its OIDC components.

 ## Installation